neuronflicker/CTF/UCF/Web_bad-code/README.md

 ```
 This looked promising, so I updated the code to automatically add the letter that took the longest to the end of the `start_of_pass` variable.
 The code now tests if passing `start_of_pass` as `passwd` returns a different result to the "WRONG" page.
 If so, it assumes we found the password.

 As the results seemed consistent, I also removed the repeating of the tests, both the 20 calls and 10 runs.
-These were only there in case the difference in times was small, so it would try and handle small errors by averaging them out.
+These were only there in case the difference in times was small - it would try and handle small errors by averaging them out.
 The differences are easily noticable, though.

 Finally, I removed some of the information output and final script was:
 ```bash